 Premises liability law holds landowners responsible when someone else is injured on their land.
 If you have been injured on another’s property, you may be entitled to compensation for your injuries.
 However, your rights when injured on someone else’s property depend upon your legal status while on the property.
 Also, those who are physically injured by assault may be able to hold the assaulter responsible for damages.

-This information is provided by a Washington, D.C., Maryland and Virginia injury lawyer is meant to help you understand the laws surrounding premises liability.
+This information provided by a Washington DC Premises Liability Lawyer is meant to help you understand the laws surrounding premises liability.
 Learn what you can do as a business or homeowner to prevent premises liability claims on your property here.

 When bringing a premises liability claim, it is important to first identify who owns or possesses the property.
 The law states that a person is considered to possess the property when that person:

 The duty that a landowner owes to a person entering the property depends upon the legal status of that entrant.
 The law regarding the legal status of a land entrant and its impact on a landowner’s duty of care varies by jurisdiction.
 A person on the property belonging to another person is typically classified under the law as one of the following:

 If the land entrant is trespasser, the only duty of care a landowner owes to that individual is to refrain from willful injury or entrapment.
 A landowner must not allow any known man-made dangerous conditions on the property, such as a trap.
 Otherwise, a landowner is not responsible for any injuries to a trespasser.

 If the land entrant is a licensee, or an informal guest, the landowner owes the duty to exercise reasonable care of an ordinarily prudent person regarding any activities conducted on the property.
 This means that a landowner must act in a manner that most reasonable people would.
 The landowner also owes a duty to warn licensees of any known dangerous conditions that could not reasonably be discovered by the guest.